jwapico/Bio-Notes/content/index.md

 # Welcome to My Notes

-Everything is written by me for me, and things are constantly being added, changed or removed.
+Hello!
+Everything is written by me for me, and things are constantly being added, changed, and removed.

-If you find something is wrong please feel free to email me at altizer16@outlook.com
+If you find something is wrong please feel free to email me at altizer16@outlook.com, thank you!